Fundamental Photographs: "The Art of Science"

-We shoot sequential photographs of lab experiments & scientific phenomena- from explosive chemical reactions, to water drops and ripple patterns to toppling dominoes & bouncing balls.
-Our photograph collection contains conceptual photographs of organic & inorganic chemistry, general physics, mechanics, optics, electricity, magnetism, electronics and earth science.
+Our science photo studio is equipped to shoot beautifully engaging images of lab experiments & scientific phenomena.
+Our bestselling images include kinetic subjects: from explosive chemical reactions, to water drops and ripple patterns to toppling dominoes & bouncing balls.
+Our science image library contains conceptual photographs of organic & inorganic chemistry, general physics, mechanics, optics, electricity, magnetism, electronics and earth science.

-We shoot custom photographs in the studio and on location for science textbooks and corporate/industrial clients.
-Our problem-solving photography includes stroboscopic images, motion blurs, stop motion images, and other special effects.
+Custom photographs are shot in the studio and on location for science textbooks and corporate clients.
+Our problem-solving photographers use specialized techniques including stroboscopic sequences, motion blurs, stop motion images, and other special effects.

 Clients include major U.S. and international textbook companies including the Pearson companies (preferred vendor), Bertelsmann Lexikon Verlag, W.H.
 Freeman, Spektrum, Harcourt, Holt Rinehart, Houghton Mifflin, IT Thompson, Glencoe McGraw-Hill, Nelson Canada, and John Wiley.
 Magazines include Scientific American, Discover, Audubon, We Magazine & U.S. News & World Report.
 Corporate clients include Apple Computer, Barret Design, Corel Corp., March First, Lally McFarland, Creative Communications Network & United Media.